evansbenj/2024_BIO722/8_GATK_base_recalibration_and_Genotyping.md

 In this script the `@files = glob("*_sorted.bam");` command uses the `glob` function to look for all files in your directory with that end with "_sorted.bam" and then it adds them to an array called `@files`.
 The `$status = system($commandline);` line executes the test stored in the $commandline variable.

+When it is done, please check out the file it made like this:

+`more forIndelRealigner.intervals`

+You shoudl see a list of intervals coordinates following the chromosome of your reference chromosome.

-With the indel vcf file, we can then use a function called `IndelRealigner`, which takes as input this `vcf` file to realign bases when possible an minimize mis-called SNPs.
+With the indel text file, we can then use a function called `IndelRealigner`, which takes as input this `vcf` file to realign bases when possible an minimize mis-called SNPs.

 Here is a perl script that executes the `IndelRealigner` function: